What Trauma Really Is

 // You Didn't Just "Have a Bad Day" The Three Architectures of Trauma

 Most people never learn that trauma follows recognizable patterns — and that understanding those patterns changes everything about how you interpret your own history.
 The common assumption is that trauma requires a "Big T" event: war, assault, disaster.
 But trauma is defined by its impact on the nervous system, not the size of the event that caused it.
-That reframe is what finally allowed me to make sense of my own story.
-I hope it does the same for yours.

 These three lenses aren't rigid diagnoses — they're practical frameworks for understanding why different kinds of adversity leave different kinds of marks.